 To encrypt a zip file, you’ll need file compression software such as WinRar.
 You can download the latest copy of WinRar here.
 The free version is all you need.

-Once you have WinRar installed on your computer, follow these simple steps to password protect any file or folder:
+Once you have WinRar installed on your computer, follow these simple steps to encrypt zipped files: